Summer 2025

 Reviews

-The Girl Who Baptized Herself
+A Review of The Girl Who Baptized Herself by Meggan Watterson

-No One Knows Us There
+A Review of No One Knows Us There by Jessica Bebenek

 Contemplative Practices

-Expansive Prayer & Lectio Divina with Poetry | Holly Porter Philips
+Expansive Prayer & Lectio Divina with Poetry | Holly Porter Phillips

 Awed by Creation | Deb Baker

-Cover Art: Robert Rogers.
-All That Time.
-2025.
+Cover Art: Robert T. Rogers.
+All That Time, 2025.
 Oil on canvas.
-16 x 20 in.
+16 x 20 inches.

 Awed by Creation